 As the water cools, the water molecules return back to their normal state, and this is when the particles start to settle.
-If the cooling process is to quick or the jars are disturbed, you may end up with irregular shaped crystals.
+If the cooling process is too quick or the jars are disturbed, you may end up with irregularly shaped crystals.
 This is because the impurities were not able to separate.

 Let your crystals work their magic overnight.
 We were all impressed by what we saw when we woke up in the morning!
 Not to mention, we had some really beautiful ornaments for the tree!
 Or you can hang them in the window like a sun catcher.